pdurbin/blog.greptilian.com/content/posts/2020-02-10-georgiabullen.md

 Today I listened to a talk by [Georgia Bullen][] called [Beyond the Pile of Knobs: Usability and Design for Privacy, Security, Safety & Consent Privacy][] given in the Open Source Design [devroom][] at FOSDEM.
 Her [slides][] are available but the [video][] is well worth listening to or watching.

-Especially after hearing her say,
+She advises,

 > "Don't just focus on the majority cases, focus on the high-risk users and understand their threats."

+She calls these the "stress cases," the people who are in the most high-risk settings, and suggests that what works for them will likely work for most people.

 I wonder what her take would be on the [Integrating DataTags with Harvard Dataverse][] poster.
 I understand that there is a lot of demand for the ability to share sensitive data but the risk seems great.
+Talks have been given about [DataTags][] with titles like [Sharing Data You Can't Share][].

 She mentioned working on a system called [PREreview][] ("a platform for the crowdsourcing of preprint reviews"), so she obviously has some experience in scholarly publishing.